 - As of November 2017, the Food Standards Code has been amended to permit the sale of low THC hemp seed foods for consumption.

-The largest hempseed producing nations are France and China, while China and the Democratic Republic of Korea are the largest fibre producers.
+The largest hempseed producing nations are France and China, while China, the Netherlands and the Democratic Republic of Korea are the largest fibre producers.
 There are also substantial hemp industries in Canada and Europe.

 Industrial hemp can be produced in parts of Australia under strict licensing conditions.
 An estimated 185.5 hectares of industrial hemp were planted in Australia in 2011, most of which was irrigated, producing around 93 tonnes of hempseed.
 The estimated gross value of Australian hemp production in 2011–12 was around AU$300,000.